What is a limited liability partnership (LLP)?

 An LLP cannot appoint a company secretary, although at least two of its members need to be identified as ‘designated members’.
 It’s typically these members who will take particular responsibility for ongoing compliance, statutory record-keeping, and making required submissions to Companies House.

-The key advantage that an LLP provides over a traditional partnership, a feature which is also shared by limited companies, is that of limited liability of the members.
-Ordinarily, each member is only liable to the extent of the amount of capital they have contributed to the LLP, so individual members will not usually be liable for business debts or liability claims against the business.
-That means the members’ personal assets won’t be at risk, unless they’re guilty of wrongdoing or have provided personal guarantees.
+The key advantage that an LLP provides over a traditional partnership, and one it shares with limited companies, is that of limited liability of the members.
+Ordinarily, each member is only liable to the extent of the amount of capital they have contributed to the LLP.
+That means individual members will not usually be liable for business debts or liability claims against the business.
+The members’ personal assets won’t be at risk unless they’re guilty of wrongdoing or have provided personal guarantees.

 In other ways, a limited liability partnership is more similar to a traditional partnership: